FOSS4GAcademy/GST101FOSS4GLabs/Module 6 Lab/QGIS 2.8/Module 6 Lab.md

 ![Supervised Classification Data in QGIS Desktop](figures/Supervised_Classiication_Data_in_QGIS_Desktop.png "Supervised Classification Data in QGIS Desktop")

-### 5. Conclusion
+### 3. Conclusion
 In this lab, you have learned the basics of working with multi-spectral imagery in QGIS Desktop.
-You’ve learned how to access data processing tools in QGIS Desktop and run an unsupervised classification (cluster analysis) on the imagery.
-You've also learned how to do a Supervised Classification in MultiSpec, a freeware multispectral image data analysis system.
+You learned how to access data processing tools in QGIS Desktop and run an unsupervised classification (cluster analysis) on the imagery.
+You also learned how to do a Supervised Classification in MultiSpec, a freeware multispectral image data analysis system.
 MultiSpec is an excellent example of many free-to-use programs available for imagery analysis and GIS-related tasks.

-### 6. Discussion Questions
+### 4. Discussion Questions

 1. What other objects in imagery could you identify via supervised classification?
 Describe two use-cases.

 2. Even though the imagery used in this lab contained recordings of wavelengths beyond the visible spectrum, why do you think each range of hyperspectral information was mapped to the colors red, green, and blue?

 3. In lecture, you learned that photointerpretation is the process of converting images to information through human interpretation.
 Based on the results of tasks 2 and 3 in this lab, do you think that computers can interpret as well as humans?

-### 7. Challenge Assignment (optional)
+### 5. Challenge Assignment (optional)

 You have used MultiSpec to perform a Supervised Classification of the multi-spectral imagery.
 You have also seen that you can do an analysis in MultiSpec and bring the data into QGIS.